RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab09.md

 # Introduction

-In this section, we will add the "Code Analysis" stage into the pipeline
+In this section, we will add the **Code Analysis** stage into the pipeline.

 ![SonarQube Stage](images/openshift-pipeline-sonarqube.png)